Your cookie preferences

 Choosing a SIM only deal

-SIM only deals are becoming ever-more popular.
-And with manufacturers bringing out flagship phones that only feature incremental updates from previous generations, it’s not surprising that more people are choosing to stick with their current handset.
+SIM only deals are becoming increasingly popular.
+With manufacturers releasing flagship phones that only feature incremental updates from previous generations, it’s not surprising that more people are choosing to stick with their current handset.

 If your smartphone is still fit for purpose, getting a SIM only deal could save you a lot of money.
-Without having to pay off a new handset, you’ll only need to pay for data, calls and texts.
+Instead of paying off a new handset, you’ll only need to pay for data, calls, and texts.

 The advent of one-month, rolling-contract SIM only deals have made it even more attractive to take the SIM only route.